Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Roswell, Georgia Ranked
+Top Grease Trap Cleaning Companies in Roswell, Georgia Ranked

 For restaurant owners and food service operators in Roswell, managing fats, oils, and grease (FOG) is a critical operational and legal responsibility.
 Effective grease trap maintenance is not just about preventing clogs; it's a mandated requirement under Georgia state law and local Fulton County ordinances.
 Compliance involves adhering to strict pumping schedules, maintaining detailed records, and preparing for regular inspections to avoid significant penalties and protect the local sewer infrastructure.
 This guide outlines the essential regulations, costs, and best practices for grease interceptor cleaning and maintenance specific to Roswell's food service establishments.